artagon/artagon-common/docs/SECURITY-SCRIPTS.md

 5. **Keep submodules updated**: Regularly update artagon-common submodule to get script fixes
 6. **Document exceptions**: If marking dependencies as `noKey`, document why in commit messages
 7. **Run security profile in CI**: Include `-P artagon-oss-security` in CI builds
+8. **Use long options in documentation**: While short options work, long options are more readable in docs and scripts

 ## See Also